oreitor/google-dsc-solution-challenge-rescueai/README.md

   <img width="200" src="https://github.com/oreitor/google-hack-for-prosperity-hackathon/blob/main/test_images/a43.png"><span> &emsp;</span>
   <img width="200" src="https://github.com/oreitor/google-hack-for-prosperity-hackathon/blob/main/test_images/b43.png">
 </p>

-### Deep Learning with TensorFlow
-Thanks to Artificial Intelligence and Computer Vision methods, it was requested to provide damage detection, status information or suggestions autonomously on the disaster area with instant satellite images or drone.

 #### Deep Learning Model and Parameters
 Transfer Learning applications were preferred due to hardware limitations and the desire to create a professional deep learning model.
 With the trained Deep Learning model obtained from the scientific study encountered during the literature review, the process was accelerated with Transfer Learning through TensorFlow.